Try IrisGPT for free on your own data

 Step 2: AUTOMATE - Identifying what to automate

-Once the first step of integrating the institutional knowledge is complete and your LLM model has access to rich historical data, the second step is to systematically analyze data, categorize it, and uncover what to automate vs. topics best left to human-assisted support.
+Once the first step of integrating the institutional knowledge is complete and your LLM model has access to rich historical data, the second step in customer service automation is to systematically analyze data, categorize it, and uncover what to automate vs. topics best left to human-assisted support.
 The following steps outline a reliable approach,

 1. Auto-tagging - Helps classify content for keywords associated with root-cause analysis, correlations to existing issues, customer intent, and sentiment.
 Accuracy in tagging will form the foundation of the following three types of automation.